|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 POWER AND EFFICIENCY:

 Power is rate of energy transfer.
 Thermal power is usually measured in (J / s) or in kWt.
-Motive power and electrical power are usually measured in KWe.
+Motive power, also known as kinetic energy per unit time, and electrical power are usually measured in KWe.

 If power is expressed in kW there must be further information indicating whether the energy being transferred is electrical energy, kinetic energy, thermal energy or a form of potential energy.
 During most energy transfers or power conversions a portion of the input energy becomes waste heat.
 Hence the efficiency of an energy transfer or a power conversion can be expressed as: